GPT-SW3: An Autoregressive Language Model for the Nordic Languages: Training

-The learning rate schedule we employed is a function of the amount of data, as visualized in Fig.~\ref{fig:scaling_strategy_learning_rate_schedule}.
-It is the same for all model sizes apart from a global factor, the maximum learning rate listed in Tab.~\ref{tab:training_runs}.
-The training process starts with a short warm-up period that amounts to $0.5$B tokens, during which the learning rate is increased from 0 to its maximum.
-Afterwards, we use a cosine decay to the minimum learning rate ($\frac{1}{10}$ of the maximum learning rate) for $319.8$B tokens.
-Finally, training is continued at a constant learning rate up to $372.2$B tokens.
+The learning rate schedule we employed is a function of the amount of data, as visualized in Figure \ref{fig:scaling_strategy_learning_rate_schedule}.
+It is the same for all model sizes apart from a global factor, the maximum learning rate listed in Table \ref{tab:training_runs}.
+The training process starts with a short warm-up period that amounts to 0.5B tokens, during which the learning rate is increased from 0 to its maximum.
+Afterwards, we use a cosine decay to the minimum learning rate ($\frac{1}{10}$ of the maximum learning rate) for another 319.3B tokens.
+Finally, training is continued at a constant learning rate until up to 372.2B tokens are reached.

-Table \ref{tab:single_run_flop} shows the Model FLOP/s we achieved for the various model sizes, as well as the utilization w.r.t. peak theoretical FLOP/s.
+Table \ref{tab:single_run_flop} shows the model FLOP/s we achieved for the various model sizes, as well as the utilization w.r.t.~peak theoretical FLOP/s.
 For the larger models, the utilization numbers are comparable to those reported by NVIDIA in \citet{narayanan2021efficient} whereas the smaller models show much poorer utilization.
 We believe this can be attributed to over-parallelization of the smaller models.

 The validation loss during training can be seen in Figure \ref{fig:val_loss}.
-As expected, the larger models reach lower validation loss, and largely follow the expected scaling behavior.
-Contrary to some other experiences \cite{opt}, we did not experience any divergence during training, but we did experience the occasional gradient spike (with no catastrophic long-term effect).
+As expected, the larger models reach lower validation loss, and largely follow the expected scaling behavior (see Appendix \ref{app:scaling} for more details).
+Contrary to some other works \cite{opt}, we did not experience any divergence during training, but we did observe the occasional gradient spike (with no catastrophic long-term effect).